babakkhavari/Clustering/README.md

 ## Content
 This repository contains:
 * An environment .yml file needed for generating a fully functioning python 3.7 environment necessary for the clustering algorithm.
-* The clustering code and related functions
+* The clustering code and related functions.
+These files also contain necessary steps in order to reproduce results.
-* An example case for Benin
+* An example case for Benin.

 ## Installing and running the clustering notebook